alissatroiano/team-6/README.md

 ### Features Left to Implement

-* A constantly updating showcase of current and up-and-coming LGBTQIA+ artists.
-* A directory of LGBTQIA+ creatives with the option to contact them and buy art work.
-* A forum for LGBTQIA+ art lovers to meet and discuss art.
+The idea is that the site will evolve into a real art hub for LGBTQIA+ artists and all art fans.
+There would be an ever constantly udating showcase featuring current LGBTQIA+ artists who are making waves or who should be more appreaciated.
+There would also be a directory of LGBTQIA+ creatives allowing people to connect with and support them and a marketplace where they could showcase and sell their art.
+Finally there would be a forum where art fans could come together and discuss their favourite pieces or find information on classes, meet-ups and events.

 ## Technologies Used